 The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023.
-As a relevant agency, we understand our role within local safeguarding arrangements and operates in accordance with our schools local Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment.
+As a relevant agency, we understand our role within local safeguarding arrangements and operates in accordance with our schools Local Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment.

-To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address Safeguarding@respectschools.co.uk, which is accessible by the Director of Safeguarding and attendance and the Designated Safeguarding Leads.
+To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address Safeguarding@respectschools.com, which is accessible by the Director of Safeguarding and attendance and the Designated Safeguarding Leads.
 During the school term and in school, this is checked daily.
-An 'out of office' message is operational during other times and in school holidays to advise partner agencies if and how often messages will be checked/responded to and when the school/college will reopen.
+An 'out of office' message is operational during the school holidays to advise partner agencies how often messages will be checked.

-The school is also aware of and implements any local learning where appropriate and works closely with Local Childrens Safeguarding Partnerships.
+The school is also aware of and implements any local learning where appropriate, and works closely with Local Children's Safeguarding Partnerships.
 The School works closely with local agencies to offer a wide range of support for pupils and pupils are referred to services for support for example emotional wellbeing/mental health services, school nurse, substance misuse services.
 Pupils may also be referred for support through our internal additional support panel which meets fortnightly, where pupils can access a graduated response to emotional wellbeing/mental health services.
 Services are invited into school to present or work with groups as part of the PSHE curriculum for example radicalisation and knife awareness.